Christiansborg Palace

 The Christiansborg Fire

-The first Christiansborg Palace is engulfed in flames, leaving only ruins.
-The stables, which today house the Royal Stables, survive the fire, along with some furniture, paintings, and artifacts.
+The first Christiansborg Palace is engulfed in flames, with only ruins remaining.
+The stables, now the Royal Stables, survive the fire, along with some furniture, paintings and artefacts.

 The Christiansborg Fire